 The Remaining Facilities Plan identifies non-operational remaining structures and the measures the Renewal Corporation will implement to protect water quality conditions associated with these structures.
 These proposed measures are part of the Proposed Action.
-The Remaining Facilities Plan includes the following sub-plans
+Specifically, the Remaining Facilities Plan includes an updated Consultation Record and two sub-plans, included amongst the Appendices identified below.

-- Appendix A: California Remaining Facilities Plan - Appendix B: Oregon Remaining Facilities and Operations Plan
+- Appendix A: California Remaining Facilities Plan - Appendix B: Oregon Remaining Facilities and Operations Plan - Appendix C: Consultation Record